Students use code to tell fun and interactive stories. Storytelling emphasizes creativity by encouraging students to tell a unique story each day.

 Students provide details about a character who is missing a school assignment and use code to describe the character's actions, thoughts, and words.

-Students create a new presentation, or take an existing one, and make it interactive in Scratch.
+Students create a new presentation, or take an existing one, and make it interactive.

 Students program a conversation between two characters to explore the role of dialogue in storytelling.

 Students take an existing story and explore first and third person point of view.